- All Topics

 Contamination is the cause of approximately 90 percent of all hydraulic system failures.

-If the systems are maintained at the desired cleanliness level and the oil temperature is controlled, then downtime can be kept to a minimum.
-The ideal oil temperature for an industrial hydraulic system is 120 degrees F.
+If you can maintain desired cleanliness level and keep oil temperature-controlled, then downtime can be kept to a minimum.
+The ideal oil temperature for an industrial hydraulic system is 120 F.

-If the temperature reaches 140 degrees F, oil begins to break down.
-The life of the hydraulic oil will be cut in half for every rise in temperature of 15 degrees F above 140 degrees F.
+If the temperature reaches 140 F, oil begins to break down.
+The life of the hydraulic oil will be cut in half for every rise in temperature of 15 F above 140 F.

 Mobile hydraulic systems generally are designed to operate at higher temperatures due to their smaller reservoir size, which limits the amount of heat that can be dissipated to the atmosphere through reservoir walls.

 A higher viscosity oil is often used in mobile systems in order to operate at higher temperatures.